deltanedas/ExampleJavaMod/README.md

 ## Building for Desktop Testing

-1. Install JDK 14 and curl.
+1. Install JDK 17 and curl.
 If you don't know how, look it up.
 If you already have any version of the JDK >= 8, that works as well.
-On Debian unstable, `# apt install openjdk-14-jdk-headless curl`
+On Debian unstable, `# apt install openjdk-17-jdk-headless curl` On Void, `# xi openjdk-17 curl`
 2. Run `$ make install`
 3. Test the desktop-only version that has been installed.
 To build an Android-compatible version, you need the Android SDK.
 You can either let Github Actions handle this, or set it up yourself.
 See steps below.